-We note the following remarks: \begin{itemize}\itemsep=0pt \item The requirement of $\End_K(B)$ being a division algebra implies that $K$-building blocks are $K$-simple abelian varieties, but they may factor over larger fields. \item The $\Q$-building blocks are the non-CM $\Q$-simple abelian varieties of $\GL_2$-type. \item The $\Qb$-building blocks are the building blocks in the sense of Pyle's definition; we will also use this terminology without a prefix field sometimes. \item For $\Qb$-building blocks the field $E$ is necessarily a totally real field, equal to the center of $\End(B)$, but in general it may be either totally real or a CM-field, and the center $F$ of $\End(B)$ is a (necessarily totally real) subfield of $E$. \item We do not require $B$ to have all its endomorphisms defined over $K$.
+We note the following remarks: \begin{itemize}\itemsep=0pt \item The requirement that $\End_K(B)$ is a division algebra implies that $K$-building blocks are $K$-simple abelian varieties, but they may factor over larger fields. \item The $\Q$-building blocks are the (non-CM) $\Q$-simple abelian varieties of $\GL_2$-type. \item The $\Qb$-building blocks are the building blocks in the sense of Pyle's definition; we will also use this terminology without a prefix field sometimes. \item For $\Qb$-building blocks the field $E$ is necessarily a totally real field, equal to the center of $\End(B)$.
+In general it may be either totally real or a CM-field, and the center $F$ of $\End(B)$ is a (necessarily totally real) subfield of $E$. \item We do not require $B$ to have all its endomorphisms defined over $K$.
 This means that a $K$-building block is not necessarily a $\Q$-variety completely defined over $K$. \end{itemize}

-\begin{proposition} Let $A/\Q$ be a $\Q$-simple abelian variety of $\GL_2$-type and let $K/\Q$ be a Galois extension.
+\begin{proposition} Let $A/\Q$ be a $\Q$-simple abelian variety of $\GL_2$-type without CM and let $K/\Q$ be a Galois extension.
 Then the extension of scalars $A/K$ is $K$-isogenous to a power $B^n$ of a $K$-building block $B/K$. \end{proposition}

 \begin{proof} Let $A\sim_K B_1^{n_1}\times\cdots \times B_r^{n_r}$ be the decomposition up to $K$-isogeny into $K$-simple varieties.
 Since $\End_\Q(A)$ is a subfield of $\End(A)$ it acts on each isotypical factor $B_i^{n_i}$, hence $[\End_\Q(A):\Q]\ |\ 2n_i\dim B_i$.
 But $[\End_\Q(A):\Q]=\dim A =\sum n_i \dim B_i$, and this implies that either $[\End_\Q(A):\Q]=n_i\dim B_i$ or $[\End_\Q(A):\Q]=2n_i\dim B_i$ for each index.
 The second case is not possible since we are assuming that no subvariety of $A$ has CM, and so $[\End_\Q(A):\Q]=n_i\dim B_i$, which implies that there is only one isotypical factor and $A\sim_K B^n$.